The form of the ghdl command is

 -f(force), GHDL analyzes all the units of the work library needed to create the design hierarchy.
-Not outdated units are recompiled.
-This is useful if you want to compile a design hierarchy with new compilation flags (for example, to add the -g debugging option).
+Outdated units are recompiled.
+This is useful if you want to compile a design hierarchy with new compilation flags (for example, to add the

 The make command will only re-analyze design units in the work library.
 GHDL fails if it has to analyze an outdated unit from another library.

 The purpose of this command is to be able to compile a design without prior knowledge of file order.
 In the VHDL model, some units must be analyzed before others (e.g. an entity before its architecture).
-It might be a nightmare to analyze a full design of several files, if you don’t have the ordered list of file.
+It might be a nightmare to analyze a full design of several files if you don’t have the ordered list of files.
 This command computes an analysis order.

 The make command fails when a unit was not previously parsed.
 For example, if you split a file containing several design units into several files, you must either import these new files or analyze them so that GHDL knows in which file these units are.

 The make command imports files which have been modified.
 Then, a design hierarchy is internally built as if no units are outdated.
 Then, all outdated design units, using the dependencies of the design hierarchy, are analyzed.
 If necessary, the design hierarchy is elaborated.

 This is not perfect, since the default architecture (the most recently analyzed one) may change while outdated design files are analyzed.
 In such a case, re-run the make command of GHDL.

 This command works like the make command (see

 -m), but only a makefile is generated on the standard output.

 Generate dependency file command [